margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** mores, scruples, ethics, standards, conscience, ideals code, tenet
+**Word Associations:** mores, scruples, ethics, standards, conscience, ideals, code, tenet

 ## Laughter ##
 A joy, a smile, and a good laugh after a mistake.